frmb14/Language/README.md

 	</lang>
 </languagegroup>
 ```

+Having the Verbose option set to true is highly recommended during the development and testing period as you'll be able to see what files are being loaded and not.
+Verbose can also be toggled by writing `?verbose` in the browser.

 ##### General

 The default file that's loaded when inside a Front Controller is the **prefix_board.xml** file where **prefix** is the selected language by the browser and automatically detected by Language (or manually by entering `?l=SHORT_LANGUAGE` in the browser), this is where all global words and sentences should be saved, such as credits, welcome message, footer messages and so on.